Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 # `management-nodes-rollout`

 The `management-nodes-rollout` stage performs a controlled update of management NCNs by configuring them with a new CFS configuration and/or rebuilding or upgrading them to a new image.
-A rebuild is a reboot operation that clears the persistent OverlayFS file system on that node.
+A "rebuild" is a reboot operation that clears the persistent OverlayFS file system on that node.
-An upgrade is similar to a rebuild, but for NCN storage nodes and NCN master nodes, an upgrade does not wipe all information off of a node.
+An "upgrade" is similar to a rebuild, but it intentionally does not clear all information off of NCN storage and master nodes.
 IUF will account for the necessary minimum number of critical software instances running on the nodes to ensure the `management-nodes-rollout` stage operates without impacting software availability.

-**`NOTE`** `management-nodes-rollout` has a different procedure depending on whether or not CSM is being upgraded.
-The two procedures differ in the handling of NCN storage nodes and NCN master nodes.
+**`NOTE`** `management-nodes-rollout` has a different procedure depending on whether or not CSM itself is being upgraded.
+The two procedures differ in the handling of NCN storage nodes and NCN master nodes, but both procedures use the same steps for rebuilding/upgrading NCN worker nodes.

-If CSM is not being upgraded, then NCN storage nodes and NCN master nodes will not be upgraded and will be updated by the CFS configuration created in [update-cfs-config](../stages/update_cfs_config.md).
+1. If CSM **is not** being upgraded, then NCN storage and master nodes will not be upgraded with a new image but will be updated with a CFS configuration created in [update-cfs-config](../stages/update_cfs_config.md).

-If CSM is being upgraded, then NCN storage nodes and NCN master nodes will upgraded.
+1. If CSM **is** being upgraded, then NCN storage master nodes will be upgraded with a new image and CFS configuration.

-Both procedures use the same steps for rebuilding/upgrading NCN worker nodes.
-See [6.5 Execute the IUF `management-nodes-rollout` stage](../workflows/upgrade_all_products.md#65-execute-the-iuf-management-nodes-rollout-stage) in the `upgrade all products documentation` for more information.
+See the [6.5 Execute the IUF `management-nodes-rollout` stage](../workflows/upgrade_all_products.md#65-execute-the-iuf-management-nodes-rollout-stage) documentation for more information.

 `management-nodes-rollout` details are explained in the following sections: